Get Smart About Weight Management

 - Schedule a physical exam with your physician to discuss your weight goals.
 For a referral, call 1-800-SCRIPPS (800-727-4777) or see our doctor finder.

 - Attend a free weight management, healthy eating or cooking workshop.
-See our for current listings.
+See our upcoming classes and programs for current listings.

 - Schedule a consultation with a dietitian.

 - Sign up for an exercise class in your area.
-Many community centers offer classes, or see our .
+Many community centers offer classes.

 - For some patients, the surgical option may be the most effective way to regain their healthy weight.
 Read more about Scripps bariatric surgery services.